AXL811/AXL811.github.io/_pages/cv.md

 [//]: <> (Optional)
 * Internet platforms (Didi, TikTok, etc.): <i>I am studying how platforms cultivate and compete for participants, such as influencers, and cross-border expansions.
 Research methods: NLP (text analysis), CV (video analysis), interviews, econometrics</i>
+* Deriving and testing a Cobb-Douglas valuation function of internet platform companies: <i>I have derived a Cobb-Douglas valuation function of the market value of internet platforms and I am collecting data of those public-listed platforms from various sources in order to test the validity of the valuation function.</i>

 Additional Information